What is underwriting?

 Once all the information required has been gathered and the underwriters at the insurance company have made their assessment the applicant will receive notification of the assessment which will include the outcome.

 It’s a common misconception that underwriters are in the business of denying cover for people.
-It’s the underwriter’s job to assess a person’s situation and then offer the most appropriate cover.
-Underwriters are there to help you and they will not deny anyone cover unless it is warranted.
+It’s the underwriter’s job to assess a person’s situation and then offer terms based on the risks.
+Underwriters are there to help you and they will not deny anyone cover unless it is necessary.

 If a medical examination reveals an above average likelihood that you will make a claim, it's more likely that a loading or an exclusion will then apply then that your cover will be denied altogether.